Duke Hashimoto: Professional

 In 2005, Hashimoto played as an amateur with the DFW Tornados of the fourth division Premier Development League.
 On January 20, 2006, the Columbus Crew selected Hashimoto in the fourth round (38th overall) in the 2006 MLS SuperDraft.
 On May 23, 2006, the Crew traded Hashimoto to Real Salt Lake in exchange for Noah Palmer.
-He then spent the rest of the season with Real’s reserves, playing eight games and scoring three goals.
+He then spent the rest of the season with Real's reserves, playing eight games and scoring three goals.
 In June 2007, he tore the ACL in his left knee, forcing him to sit out the season.
 He had surgery, but tore it again in September 2007.
 He failed to gain first team game time in 2008 and on March 3, 2008, the Salt Lake waived him.
 On August 28, 2008, the Atlanta Silverbacks of the USL First Division acquired him for the remainder of the season.

-Senior
+Coaching and Management

 Duke Hashimoto moved back to Hawaii coaching elite youth soccer academy Abunai island soccer.
 Hashimoto coached with the University of Hawaiʻi at Hilo men's soccer team in 2012.